 Many pieces incorporate symbols from nature and tribal spirituality, such as animals, feathers, and geometric patterns, reflecting the artist’s heritage and personal expression.

-We are happy to discuss the individual meaning of pieces.
+We are always happy to discuss the individual meaning of pieces.